 Schools and Early Years providers are required to return various data to the DfE.
 The information on this page is to help you know when returns take place, what needs to be returned and how you can ensure data is as accurate as possible.

-Contact: Families Business Intelligence Team
+Contact: Business Intelligence Team

-Reception baseline assessment (RBA)
+Reception baseline assessment (RBA) 2022 to 2023 academic year

 First six weeks after pupils enter reception